ssdeshmukh09/ssdeshmukh.github.io/_projects/toxic.markdown

     Social media
 </div>

-Internet has enabled people to communicate and learn from each other.
+The Internet has enabled people to communicate and learn from each other.
 Learning from others and at the same time expressing ones feeling and opinions to others requires a consoling and comforting environment.
 Online hate, abuse, toxicity shuns people from opening up and taking full advantage of the opportunities that online communication provides.
-This is observable on social media platforms like Facebook, Twitter and even Quora.
-A subtle form of toxicity in observed on Quora in the form of insincere questions.
+This is observable on social media platforms like Facebook, Twitter, and even Quora.
+A subtle form of toxicity is observed on Quora in the form of insincere questions.
 Insincere questions are those founded upon false premises, or that intend to make a statement rather than look for helpful answers.

 With respect to label taxonomy, each comment can be classified into buckets:
 - safe